DDunda/Dunda/README.md

  * Tucking the ears under helmets
  * Occasionally twitching an ear

+## Model
-The model is also simple, but well designed:
+The model is simple, but well designed:
  * Non-cube meshes have been optimised to reduce faces
  * The skin layers are 3D (except for the head), and aligned to body pixels
  * The tail segments pivots are set such that the tail is nicely flush in most circumstances